GD Os Operários

 Grupo Desportivo Os Operários, sometimes known as Sport Operários e Benfica, is a football club that plays in the Principe Island League in São Tomé and Príncipe.
-The team is based in the island of Príncipe and plays at Estádio 13 de Julho in the island capital as every club on the island does.
-Os Operários the second successful football (soccer) club in Príncipe, it has one of the most honours in São Tomé and Príncipe, having won about 14 official titles, six are national and the remaining eight are regional titles.
+The team is based in the island of Príncipe and plays at Estádio 13 de Julho in the island capital as does every club on the island.
+Os Operários is the second most successful football (soccer) club in Príncipe, it has one of the most honours in São Tomé and Príncipe, having won about 14 official titles, including six national and eight regional titles.

 The club was once affiliated to Portugal's S.L.
 Benfica.

-Logo
+Crest

-Its logo has a near-circle thick rim with blue on the left, purple in the middle and red on right.
+Its club crest has a near-circle thick rim with blue on the left, purple in the middle and red on right.
 It has the club name and the club's location inside with a football (soccer ball) inside.

 History

 Championship competitions

 The team has won five regional titles and four national titles, it was the sixth team ever to win their first title in 1990 and first from the island.
 In 1993, they won their second regional and national title and their third regional and national in 1998.
 Their fourth title was won in 2004, no titles were claimed in the 2005 and the 2006 season due to arbitrarily reasons which relegated teams into the second division, the next regional title was claimed by UDAPB in 2007.
 Their national championship titles were second behind Vitória and shared with Sporting Praia Cruz until 2007, when the club won a title and Operários' totals became third.
-At the regional level, they possess the most number of championship titles, they solely held it from 1993 to 2002 and from 2004 to 2009 when it became shared with GD Sundy, two more were shared, Porto Real in 2014 and Sporting Príncipe in 2016.
-In late-September 2017, Os Operários finally won another regional championship title in 13 years and thus became the club with the most number of regional titles (last time exceeding the totals once shared by Porto Real, Sporting Príncipe and Sundy).
+At the regional level, they possess the greatest number of championship titles, they solely held it from 1993 to 2002 and from 2004 to 2009 when it became shared with GD Sundy, two more were shared, Porto Real in 2014 and Sporting Príncipe in 2016.
+In late-September 2017, Os Operários finally won another regional championship title in 13 years and thus became the club with the greatest number of regional titles (last time exceeding the totals once shared by Porto Real, Sporting Príncipe and Sundy).
 The club will make their next national appearance in 13 years.

 The club finished second in the 2011 season behind Sporting Clube do Principe.